nuxt/framework/docs/content/3.docs/1.usage/6-cookies.md

 ## Example

-Example below create a cookie called counter and if it doesn't exist set a random value.
-Whenever we update `counter`, cookie will be updated.
+The example below creates a cookie called counter and if it doesn't exist set a random value.
+Whenever we update `counter`, the cookie will be updated.

 ::alert
-If netiher of `expires` and `maxAge` are set, cookie will be session only and removed if user closes their browser.
+If neither of `expires` and `maxAge` are set, cookie will be session-only and removed if the user closes their browser.
 ::